Video Gear I Use

 I’ve decided to use my phone at first for a few reasons:

-- Always have it with me
+- I always have it with me

-- iPhone 11 shoots in 4k
+- The iPhone 11 shoots in 4k

 - Video stabilization